lgigek/todo-list/README.md

 }
 ```

-### /get_by_name/<task_name>
+### /get_all
-This route expects a GET with the task name in path variable
+This route expects a HTTP GET

 Returns:
-- HTTP 200 if task was found:
+- HTTP 200 if tasks were found:

 ```
+[
   {
     "name": "task_name",
     "description": "task_description",
     "status": "task_status"
   }
+  ...
+]
 ```

-- HTTP 404 if task was not found:
+- HTTP 404 is there are no tasks with a valid status:

 ```
 {